Capability or control. That’s the trade-off most organisations accept when they deploy AI.

 Adversarial testing matters.
 But it’s periodic.

 I spent over 15 hours adversarially testing a live AI system earlier this year.
 The results made international news.
 I’ve since conducted 20 additional structured test sessions documenting more than 50 distinct failure modes.
+I’ve also built my own Agentic AI running production work inside Cyber Impact, which is how I know exactly how much value sits behind this governance gap.
 I believe in adversarial testing and red teaming.
 It exposes real weaknesses that no amount of policy documentation will find.

 But testing is episodic.
 You run a red team exercise, document the findings, remediate, and move on.
 Between assessments, nothing enforces the boundaries.
 Nothing stops an agent from stepping outside the policy your board approved, because the enforcement mechanism doesn’t exist.
 The policy is a document.
 The agent is software.
 Documents don’t constrain software.

-SPQR Technologies built something I haven’t seen anywhere else in the market.
-The Aegis Kernel is not a monitoring tool.
+Deterministic agent control works differently from anything the monitoring vendors are selling.
+It is not a monitoring tool.
 It is not AI watching AI.
 It is a mathematical enforcement layer that sits between your AI agents and your operational environment.

 When an agent attempts an action that falls outside your defined boundary, it doesn’t get flagged.
 It doesn’t generate an alert for a human to review.
 It gets stopped.
 Before it acts.
 The AI doesn’t decide whether to comply.
 It cannot proceed.